Adam Scales Assistant Director of Academic Success

 Biography

-Before arriving at Washington and Lee University, Adam served as a Lead Academic Coach and Faculty Associate in the Mary Lou Fulton Teachers College at Arizona State University and a Learning Development Advisor and Teaching Fellow at the University of Surrey, UK.
-Adam has experience as faculty, but also in writing centers, summer bridge programs, student success teams, and centers for teaching and learning.
+Before arriving at Washington and Lee University, Adam served as a Lead Academic Coach and Faculty Associate in the Mary Lou Fulton College for Teaching and Learning Innovation at Arizona State University and a Learning Development Advisor and Teaching Fellow at the University of Surrey, UK.
+In addition to teaching academic success courses, Adam has experience in writing centers, summer bridge programs, student success teams, and centers for teaching and learning.

 Education